Updated January 2023

 Record of all vaccines.

-When flying into Mexico with your pet, a staff member of OISA (part of SAGARPA-SENASICA) will perform a brief physical inspection of your pet.
+According to the SAGARPA-SENASICA website, a staff member of OISA (part of SAGARPA-SENASICA) will perform a brief physical inspection of your pet.

-At the airport the OISA office will verify:
+According to them, at the airport the OISA office will verify:

 - That there are no signs of infectious and contagious diseases